 Jon joined Watsi on March 12th, 2013.
-Seven years ago, Jon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jon's most recent donation traveled 8,700 miles to support Adrian, a 8-year-old boy from Bolivia, to fund cardiac surgery so that he can breathe well and grow strong.
+Nine years ago, Jon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jon's most recent donation traveled 4,200 miles to support Adrian, a 8-year-old boy from Bolivia, to fund cardiac surgery so that he can breathe well and grow strong.

 Jon has funded healthcare for 126 patients in 16 countries.